-The purpose of this research is to provide new knowledge of the conditions for participation in activities and places in public space and society outside the home for people with cognitive impairments, and to identify possible avenues to increase accessibility and provide relevant support.
+The purpose of this research is to provide new knowledge of the conditions for participation in activities and places in public space and society outside the home for older adults, particularly people living with dementia, and to identify possible avenues to increase accessibility and provide relevant support.

-As staying at home becomes the norm of all care policies, the possibility that these people have to access and be involved in activities outside home needs to be better understood, and improvements targeting different aspects (e.g. support to persons, improved accessibility in places) should be planned and systematically tested.
+As staying at home becomes the norm of all care policies, the possibility that older adults with and without dementia have to access and be involved in activities outside home needs to be better understood, and improvements targeting different aspects (e.g. support to persons, improved accessibility in places) should be planned and systematically tested.
 Given that engagement in activities is increasingly recommended to prevent cognitive decline and also that community integration is emphasized to promote life satisfaction, better knowledge of how to facilitate an active lifestyle incorporating activities both within and beyond the boundaries of the home is vital.